Difference-in-Differences in the Presence of Unknown Interference: Difference-in-Differences under interference

 \begin{proof} where Assumption \ref{as:no_anti} and \ref{as:no_hid} are used in the second equality to postulate the potential outcomes and link them to the observed outcomes, the third equality just rearranges terms, the fourth equality follows from Assumption \ref{as:pt_ui}, and the fifth equality just rearranges terms back. \end{proof} \end{proposition}

 Proposition \ref{prop:ui} states that the Difference-in-Differences estimand does not identify a causal effect, but rather a difference of causal effects.
-It cannot be interpreted as the causal impact of the policy but rather as the difference in impacts between the treatment and the control groups.
-Notice that estimating the DiD estimand allows for testing whether the intervention had a different average effect on the treated and control groups\footnote{Similar results in the context of factorial designs are noted in \cite{xu_factorial_2025}}.
+It cannot be interpreted as the causal impact of the policy but rather as the difference in impacts between the treatment and the control groups.\footnote{Similar results are derived by \cite{sobel_what_2006} and \cite{vazquez-bare_identification_2023} in the context of randomized experiments for difference-in-means estimators, by \cite{xu_factorial_2025} in the context of factorial designs, and by \cite{butts_difference--differences_2023} and \cite{xu_difference--differences_2025} in the context where the interference structure is known and can be summarized by an exposure mapping.
+In this paper we remain agnostic about the form interference takes place and derive this general identification result in the presence of unknown interference.} Notice that estimating the DiD estimand allows for testing whether the intervention had a different average effect on the treated and control groups.
 Still, it does not permit testing and/or learning anything about these two different causal effects separately.
 If the DiD estimand is equal to 0, it could be because both $\tau^1$ and $\tau^0$ are equal to 0, or because both are equally positive or equally negative.
 Similarly, a positive DiD only implies that $\tau^{1} > \tau^0$.
 However, we can have this scenario when both effects are positive, and $\tau^{1}$ is larger than $\tau^0$, when both effects are negative, but $\tau^1$ is less negative than $\tau^0$, and when $\tau^1$ is positive and $\tau^0$ is negative.
 Therefore, when no-interference is violated, under a Parallel Trends assumption, the DiD estimand reveals how the impact differs across groups; however, we cannot determine the signs of the treatment effects, because for any value of the DiD estimand, there are infinite combinations of the pair of causal effects $(\tau^1,\tau^0)$ that could yield that value.